Controversy and the Inspirer (Psychopathic) Character

 An additional caveat is pertinent at this point.
 There is a tiny group of seriously disturbed individuals that are capable of great harm and cruelty as to to seem inhuman.
 This is probably the result of some types of complete disconnection between pre-frontal cortex, amygdala, and the heart segment.
 In popular accounts they are also called psychopathic.
 This rare disorder is not a template for the character described her, and may be discontinuous from it completely.
 Confusion between the two groups contributes to the controversy in the study of this character.

 The psychopathic character is the only concept of character that has had much of a life outside of Lowenian character analysis.
 (The DSM-IV has a few categories of personality disorders that are faintly similar to the Lowen scheme, but they are based not on any consistent concept of character, but rather on types of problem transactions with health care providers.
-None of the DSM categories are helpfully mappable onto character analysis.)
+None of the DSM categories are can be profitably mapped onto character analysis.
 This 'mainstreaming' of the idea of psychopathic character comes from a compelling desire to understand, the type of person that leaves such confusion, division, and havoc behind.

 The first modern treatment of the psychopathic character was done by Clecky in Mask of Sanity.
 Later Robert Hare developed a diagnostic check-list (which is extremely consistent with Cleckly' description).
 Clecky organized his ideas around the idea that the psychopathic character is self-sabotaging, while Hare leaned more toward the idea of short-sighted.
 Both men where trying to explain the contradiction of considerable talent, energy, and focus on the one-hand, and, on the other hand, near inevitable impulsive actions that throw the fruits away.
 If in fact they had examined the body and energy structure, as did Lowen, the contradiction would have been more explainable.